nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `editm ic/NRIC h/HEIGHT w/WEIGHT [ot/ALLERGY] [at/ALLERGY]…​`

+* All fields are optional field but at least one should be present.
+* There should only be one field `ot`.

 Prefix explanation:

-- `ot/` overwrite all existing tag with this tag, only one can be present in each command.
+- `ot/ALLERGY` overwrite all existing tag with this tag.
-- `at/` append this tag to existing tag.
+- `at/ALLERGY` append this tag to existing tag.

+Example:
+* `editm ic/G1234567J w/100, ot/peanut at/milk at/egg`

+This will change the weight of person with ic G1234567J to 100 and overwrite allergy tag to peanut, milk and egg.

+**Hint:**
-hint: user may use `ot/sampleTag` followed by wanted numbers of `at/newTag` to overwrite current tag with a series of new tag.
+User may use `ot/FirstTag` followed by wanted numbers of `at/moreTag` to overwrite current tag with a series of new tag.

 > [!CAUTION]